-When I say that Santa (aka Mrs Anne Hoffmann- sometimes with support from Mr Ken Hoffmann) did us proud I don't mean that we were spoiled or received any expensive presents -instead we always got a stocking which was filled full of imaginative small presents which were an absolute delight to wake up to.
+When I say that Santa (aka Mother, Mrs Anne Hoffmann) - sometimes with support from Father (Ken Hoffmann) did us proud I don't mean that we were spoiled or received any expensive presents - no, instead we always got a stocking which was filled full of imaginative small presents which were an absolute delight to wake up to.

 Like most kids it was the one evening of the year when we were keen to go to bed early of our own accord.
 And of course it was the one morning in the year that we were keen to get up early too!

 I'm not too sure how it worked in all the other households in The Stair.

 In terms of quality high spend presents Norman Stewart (6/3 Oxgangs Avenue) did better than any of the other children.

 One feature which I didn't enjoy at school was that on our return in January the teacher always asked us all individually, in front of the class, what we had received.